mmzala/Blog/multi-threading-fibers.md

 ## Implementation <a name="implementation"></a>

 While there are many different ways to implement a job system, we'll be focusing on implementing a system inspired by the [Naughty Dogs fiber based job system](https://www.youtube.com/watch?v=HIVBhKj7gQU&t=1399s).
+If you want to take a closer look at the details while following implementation side of the blog post or simply look at it later, my implementation is open source and can be found on GitHub: [Fiber based job system repository.](https://github.com/mmzala/fiber-job-system)

  First let's talk about the design on the system we want to implement.

 ### Designing a fiber based job system <a name="implementation1"></a>